Avoiding the Retirement Tax Trap

 Define which savings and investment pots are tax‑free, tax‑deferred, taxable and trust/ legacy oriented.

-• Tax-free: ISA
+• Tax-efficient: ISA

 • Tax-deferred: Pensions & Bonds